Isopod Handling and Rearing

 |Time||# in Wet||# in Dry||Other Notes|

 Select TWO of the following factors to investigate and design an experiment to test it.
 (Use the procedure above as a guideline.)
 You may also propose your own test, check with your instructor.
+Consider that in science, testing variables separately provides the most useful evidence.
+You will also need to include data on these experiment in your lab report, similar to the chart above.

 |Temperature||Cold pack, warm pack, ice, warm water|